piiswrong/dec/README.md

 Then download the data set you want to experiment on.
 We provide scripts for downloading the datasets used in the paper.
 For example you can download MNIST by `cd mnist; ./get_data.sh`.
 Once download completes, run `cd dec; python make_mnist_data.py` to prepare data for Caffe.

 After data is ready, run `python dec.py DB` to run experiment on with DB.
 DB can be one of mnist, stl, reutersidf10k, reutersidf.
 We provide pretrained autoencoder weights with this package.
 You can use dec/pretrain.py to train your own autoencoder.
 Please read source for usage info.

+### Docker

+A Dockerfile has been provided to create a sterile development environment easily.
+To build the environment, run `docker build --rm -t dec .` and then `docker run --rm -it dec bash` to shell into the running container.
+Alternatively, [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) can be used to enable GPU capability.